• Skip to main content

 Why do kabab break?

 A lack of fat in mince can make the kabab dry and break.
 Make sure the mince has 20%-30 fat.
 The lack of a binding agent can also cause the kabab to break.
 The usual binding agent for chapli kabab is flour, usually wheat flour or cornmeal.
 Lastly, if you add tomato to the marination.
 Tomatoes will release excess moisture and break the kebab while frying.
-So make sure to add tomatoes just before frying.
+So make sure to add tomatoes just before frying and squeeze any excess moisture from tomatoes.

 If your chapli kabab is breaking while frying, you can try one or both of the two tricks.
 If the mince mixture is too moist add extra flour to bind it.
 Or if the mixture is stiff and can absorb little moisture, add a few tablespoons of a beaten egg.
 Do not add whole egg altogether as this will make the mixture too soft and difficult to roll into kabab.
 So go slow adding just one tablespoon at a time.